 News

-The relations between Rabat and Algiers are going through an unprecedented period of turmoil, marked by verbal, diplomatic, and military escalation.
-Far from being a simple neighborhood dispute, this dynamic directly impacts regional economic stability and development prospects in the Maghreb.
+The relations between Rabat and Algiers are going through an unprecedented period of turbulence, marked by a verbal, diplomatic, and military escalation.
+Far from being a simple neighborhood dispute, this dynamic directly impacts the regional economic stability and development prospects of the Maghreb.
 For observers and actors in the Moroccan market, understanding the nuances of this conflict is essential to anticipate risks and seize opportunities in a complex geopolitical environment in 2025.

 The multiple dimensions of the confrontation between Morocco and Algeria

-Beyond the land borders closed since 1994, the rivalry has shifted to intangible yet equally strategic arenas.
-Morocco and Algeria are today engaged in a fierce battle on the media and cyber fronts.
-This “war of narratives” aims to influence international opinion and consolidate their respective domestic fronts.
+Beyond the land borders closed since 1994, the rivalry has shifted to intangible but equally strategic arenas.
+Morocco and Algeria are today engaged in a fierce battle on the media and cybernetic fronts.
+This “war of narratives” aims to influence international opinion and consolidate their respective internal fronts.

 The information war and cyberspace

-State media and social networks have become powerful vectors for spreading antagonistic discourse.
-Algiers regularly broadcasts narratives challenging the territorial integrity of the Kingdom, while Rabat responds by highlighting its diplomatic successes and economic development.
+State media and social networks have become powerful vectors for spreading antagonistic discourses.
+Algiers regularly broadcasts narratives contesting the territorial integrity of the Kingdom, while Rabat retaliates by highlighting its diplomatic successes and economic development.
 This tension is palpable even in digital cartographic representation, where platforms like Google Maps and the Sahara borders become subjects of intense symbolic discord.

 This digital confrontation is not limited to words; it also includes cyberattacks targeting critical infrastructures.
-Vigilance is therefore necessary for Moroccan companies, which must strengthen their cybersecurity against these diffuse threats.
-Control of information has become a power lever as crucial as traditional military arsenals.
+Vigilance is therefore necessary for Moroccan companies, which must strengthen their IT security in the face of these diffuse threats.
+Mastery of information has become a lever of power as crucial as conventional military arsenal.

 - 📡 Media propaganda: Intensive use of official press agencies to spread mutual accusations.